 Panel includes Ruchi Chakravarty (Head of Placeshaping @CityWestminster); Andy Hicks (Chairman of @TheNorthbankBID); Ceri Hand (Director of Programmes at @SomersetHouse); Julian Robinson (Director of Estates at @LSE_London)

 Ruth Duston, Chief Executive of The Northbank BID opened the seminar, before Ruchi Chakravarty, Head of Placeshaping at Westminster City Council, presented on the future vision for the area.

 — Hanna Smith (@hbsmith27) September 17, 2019

-An expert panel discussed the key issues facing the area; the potential for future growth; and how the plans to transform area align with the priorities for local businesses and cultural institutions.
+An expert panel discussed the key issues facing the area including the potential for future growth; the need to create a ‘Northbank’ identity; the unique role of the area’s world class educational institutions and how the plans to transform the area align with the priorities for local businesses and cultural institutions.

 - Ruchi Chakravarty, Head of Placeshaping, Westminster City Council

 - Ceri Hand, Director of Programmes, Somerset House

 - Andy Hicks, Estate Director at CapCo and Chairman of Northbank